 "Never push without tests" silences after cargo test runs.
 Arai remembers what happened this session.

-Rules with never/forbids/must_not emit permissionDecision: "deny" in Claude Code. always and prefers still advise.
+Rules with never/forbids/must_not can deny the tool call in Claude Code and Grok TUI (the two assistants with native hook support today). always and prefers still advise.
 Incremental rollout via ARAI_DENY_MODE=off.
-Cursor and Windsurf get advisory enforcement via MCP — no other assistant exposes a deny hook today.
+Cursor, Windsurf and others get advisory enforcement via MCP.

 arai severity alembic block pins one rule to deny while the rest of the set stays in advise.
 Survives arai scan.
 Ship the set in advise mode, watch which rules earn the trust, then flip them one at a time.